waqarabbas123/porfoliowebsite/README.md

-In this repository i can make a clone website using html and css only
+In this reposiotry we can make a website using html and css only .